 The key bit of code here is twl, a Python script that contains every possible word you can play in Scrabble.

-From 4.00 minutes into the build video, I walk you through what each bit of code does, but I’ve also added it here (See Techie section below).
+From 4.00 minutes into this build video (see Techie section), I walk you through what each bit of code does.

 If you’re a techie and want to actually build this yourself, here’s what you need to do: